t288matt/vatsim-chaos/animation/README.md

-# Web Visualization
+# Animation

-This directory contains the 3D web visualization for the ATC Conflict Analysis System.
+This directory contains the 3D animation visualization for the ATC Conflict Analysis System.

 ## Cesium Flight Animation